buildout/buildout/doc/reference.rst

-   At the next, "debugging", level, ``-vv`` (or equivalently ``-v -v``), buildout prints low-level debugging information, including a listing of all configuration options, including: default settings, computed settings and the results of :ref:`value substitutions
+   At the next, "debugging", level, ``-vv`` (or equivalently ``-v -v``), buildout prints low-level debugging information, including a listing of all configuration options, including: default options, computed options and the results of :ref:`value substitutions
    <value-substitutions>` and :ref:`macros <macros-label>`.

    Using this option more than twice has no effect.